mrcavalcanti/mosaicoo/devenv/docker/ha-test-unified-alerting/README.md

 #### Alternative 2 - Manually update /etc/hosts

-Update your `/etc/hosts` to be able to access Grafana and/or Prometheus UI using a hostname.
+Update your `/etc/hosts` to be able to access Mosaicoo and/or Prometheus UI using a hostname.

 ```bash
 $ cat /etc/hosts